-SharePoint Online & OneDrive for Business.
-SharePoint Online is a web-based document management system that allows companies to share and collaborate on documents.
+SharePoint Online & OneDrive for Business: SharePoint Online is a web-based document management system that allows companies to share and collaborate on documents.
 The system allows for granular document security (read, write, modify, delete, etc.) as well as version control (track document changes) and alerts to notify when a document has been added or modified.

-On the other hand, One Drive for Business is a simpler and easier to manage document sharing & collaboration platform.
+On the other hand, One Drive for Business is a simpler and easier to manage document sharing and collaboration platform.
 It can be accessed from any device, but it lacks the advanced security, sharing, and version control capabilities available in SharePoint.

-Skype for Business.
-This real-time communication platform allows employees (and external participants) to communicate via messenger, voice, or video.
+Skype for Business: This real-time communication platform allows employees (and external participants) to communicate via messenger, voice, or video.
 It lets participants create their own meeting spaces where they can host collaborative team sessions in real-time.